Established Dental Practices

-No two dental practices are the same.
-You have goals, resources and employees that are unique to your practice.
+No two dental practices are the same, and no two retirement plans are the same, either. you have goals, resources, and employees that are unique to your practice.

 A 401(k) is certainly a retirement savings plan that you can consider, but there are other options that could produce stronger advantages to maximize your savings: 401(k) plans with a profit sharing option, straight profit sharing plans, and age weighted plans, to name a few.